MicrosoftDocs/azure-video-indexer/azure-video-indexer/multi-language-identification-transcription.md

 ## Guidelines and limitations

-* Set of supported languages: English, French, German, Spanish.
-* Support for multi-language content with up to three supported languages.
-* If the audio contains languages other than the supported list above, the result is unexpected.
+* If the audio contains languages other than the ones you have selected, the results will be unexpected.
 * Minimal segment length to detect for each language – 15 seconds.
 * Language detection offset is 3 seconds on average.
 * Speech is expected to be continuous.
 Frequent alternations between languages may affect the models performance.